reliantsolutions/hiera-resources/README.md

 Creating Puppet resources from the Redis backend
 =======================================

-Make sure Redis is running on localhost:6379
+Make sure Redis is running on localhost:6379 (or tweak the call to Redis.new below)

 Fire up your favorite ruby REPL and a few serialized Puppet resources into a Redis key.